sap-tutorials/Tutorials/tutorials/cp-trial-quick-onboarding/cp-trial-quick-onboarding.md

 When you register for a trial account on SAP Cloud Platform, your Cloud Foundry trial global account is not automatically created.
 You must create one yourself from the cockpit (more details on how to do that later).

-In addition to global accounts and subaccounts, Cloud Foundry includes another hierarchical level represented by **organizations** and **spaces**.
+In addition to global accounts and subaccounts, Cloud Foundry includes another hierarchical level represented by **orgs** and **spaces**.

-**Each Cloud Foundry subaccount contains exactly one Cloud Foundry organization.** They have a 1:1 relationship.
-When you create a Cloud Foundry trial account, you get a global account with one Cloud Foundry subaccount in it, where the organization is created automatically.
-You have the option of creating additional Cloud Foundry subaccounts within your trial global account, however in those you must create an organization yourself by clicking on the **Enable Cloud Foundry** button.
+**Each Cloud Foundry subaccount contains exactly one Cloud Foundry org.** They have a 1:1 relationship.
+When you create a Cloud Foundry trial account, you get a global account with one Cloud Foundry subaccount in it, where the org is created automatically.
+You have the option of creating additional Cloud Foundry subaccounts within your trial global account, however in those you must create an org yourself by clicking on the **Enable Cloud Foundry** button.

-**In your organization you can then create one or more spaces, where you deploy apps and use services.** Similar to subaccounts, spaces enable you to once again structure and sub-divide quota if you want to.
-When you create your Cloud Foundry trial global account in the cockpit, one space is also automatically created within your organization.
+**In your org you can then create one or more spaces, where you deploy apps and use services.** Similar to subaccounts, spaces enable you to once again structure and sub-divide quota if you want to.
+When you create your Cloud Foundry trial global account in the cockpit, one space is also automatically created within your org.
 You also have the option of adding additional ones if you like.

 ![Cloud Foundry trial account model](cf-trial-account-model.png)